Ranked! The 10 worst Premier League deadline day deals EVER

 9. Benni McCarthy – Blackburn to West Ham, 2010 (Undisc.)

-McCarthy had plundered 52 goals in 140 matches at Blackburn, having previously been prolific as a Champions League winner with Porto – so West Ham probably thought they were getting a capable striker in February 2010.
+McCarthy had plundered 52 goals in 140 matches at Blackburn, having previously been prolific as a Champions League winner with Porto – so West Ham thought they were getting a perfectly capable striker in February 2010.

 But the Hammers decided to part ways with the South African just 14 months into a two-and-a-half-year contract, paying him £1.5 million just to terminate his contract.
-The reasons?
+Why?
 A return of 13 games, zero goals and lots of time spent on the touchlines nursing injuries.
 A disgruntled McCarthy later declared that Karren Brady was “the devil with tits”.

 - BIG INTERVIEW Benni McCarthy – “I was heartbroken to score twice against Man United – and Mourinho hammered me for it”